Amazon Prime Deals

 Capacity

 Unsurprisingly, the more expensive the grinder, the more likely it will be to perform well in this area.
-Still, that’s not to say that more affordable options can’t deliver.
+Still, that’s not to say that more affordable options can’t deliver a more consistent grind than you might imagine.
 Oh, and check out my coffee grind size chart if you want to go deeper into the subject.

 Versatility

 Another important factor to consider is how you’ll actually be using the grinder.
-For example, it’s fairly easy to find an affordable grinder that’ll produce consistent results for drip coffee and pour over.
+For example, it’s fairly easy to find a solid manual grinder that’ll produce consistent results for drip coffee and pour over.

 However, if you like to drink espresso in the morning, followed by French press in the afternoon, you’ll need more grind adjustment settings.
 Plus, you’ll need a grinder that grinds with precision at either end of the spectrum.